Heat vs. Nuggets: Betting Trends, Record ATS, Home/Road Splits

 Heat Betting Records & Stats

-- Miami's games this season have had a combined scoring total higher than 218.5 points in 41 of 82 outings.
+- Miami has played 49 games this season that ended with a combined score over 215.5 points.

-- Miami's average game total this season has been 219.3, 0.8 more points than this matchup's over/under.
+- The average total for Miami's games this season has been 219.3, 3.8 more points than this matchup's over/under.

 - Miami has played as an underdog of +290 or more once this season and lost that game.

-- Miami has an implied victory probability of 25.6% according to the moneyline set for this matchup.
+- Miami has an implied victory probability of 25.6% according to the moneyline set by sportsbooks for this matchup.

 Heat vs Nuggets Additional Info